amarks93/amarks93/README.md

 ## Hello!
 Welcome 🤗

 #### I am a...
-- 🖥️ Current Software Engineering Apprentice at Pinterest
+- 🖥️ Current Software Engineer at Pinterest
 - 👸🏻 Former Disney Princess and Performer for Disney Theme Parks and Events worldwide
 - 🐱 Cat Mom to Luna (as in Lovegood, but also as in Sailor Moon)

 #### I am currently...
-- 💻 Creating a website with the PERN stack for my dance teacher
+- 💻 Updating my portfolio to represent both my engineering and artistic self
 - 🤸🏻‍♀️ Practicing handstands and contortion in my living room

 #### Call me, beep me, if you wanna reach me...